915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-In practice, the statements inside a class definition will usually be function definitions, but other statements are allowed, and sometimes useful â weâll come back to this later.
-The function definitions inside a class normally have a peculiar form of argument list, dictated by the calling conventions for methods â again, this is explained later.
+In practice, the statements inside a class definition will usually be function definitions, but other statements are allowed, and sometimes useful — we’ll come back to this later.
+The function definitions inside a class normally have a peculiar form of argument list, dictated by the calling conventions for methods — again, this is explained later.

-When a class definition is entered, a new namespace is created, and used as the local scope â thus, all assignments to local variables go into this new namespace.
+When a class definition is entered, a new namespace is created, and used as the local scope — thus, all assignments to local variables go into this new namespace.
 In particular, function definitions bind the name of the new function here.

 When a class definition is left normally (via the end), a *class object* is created.
-This is basically a wrapper around the contents of the namespace created by the class definition; weâll learn more about class objects in the next section.
+This is basically a wrapper around the contents of the namespace created by the class definition; we’ll learn more about class objects in the next section.
 The original local scope (the one in effect just before the class definition was entered) is reinstated, and the class object is bound here to the class name given in the class definition header (`ClassName` in the